 But….
 And if instead of applying a cycle of growth and one of flowering.
 What if we grow marijuana at 12/12 from seed?
 What would happen?

-Well, you would save a good amount of electricity (minimum 180 hours of consumption) and have:
+Well, you would save a good amount of electricity (a minimum of 180 hours of consumption) and have:

 - Very considerable energy savings